MY FIRST DIARY

 I was worried about Mere Germaine being around that side of my so-called family.
 And I had to agree with Mom that it might be best if they were all out of our lives.

 Who opens a refrigerator expecting to find a cow’s head?
-For a long time after that, I added our refrigerator to the already long list of things on White Street that terrified me.
+For a long time after that, I added refrigerators to the already long list of things that terrified me.

 And if I kept the cow’s head a secret from Mem and Mom, you know I never told them about Uncle Luke and the bloody yellow kitchen table.